 If you do choose to run or to spend time outside, it’s important to exercise incredible road awareness.
 Stay near well-lit pathways, and try not to run in areas where black ice could have formed.
 Wear thick protection in case of a fall, high visibility clothing, and always plan your routes ahead of time.
 This way the relatively unsafe practice of exterior winter exercise can at least be measured a little more reliably than its alternative.

 Cold & Protection

 In the cold, it’s important to try and protect yourself.
 The body will warm itself up through the act of exercise in itself, but that shouldn’t mean heading out in freezing temperatures wearing only shorts and a t-shirt is wise or acceptable.
-With a custom embroidered puffer jacket, gloves, a worthwhile scarf, and thick shoes, you will be able to stay work while still keeping your unrestricted movement.
+With a jacket, a worthwhile scarf, and thick shoes, you will be able to stay work while still keeping your unrestricted movement.
 We would also recommend investing in shoes with extended grip, those that naturally hug your feet and give you more room to maneuver.
 As far as this is concerned, you will enjoy the best pathway going forward.

 With this advice, we hope you can follow the winter fitness advice for those with real dedication.